 Calendar V09 is a full-blown date and time picker all-in-one.
 If this is something that you are after, you don’t even need to scroll more.
 PIck this free Bootstrap calendar snippet and import it into your project.

-The design is super minimal, perfectly adapting to all types of devices and screen sizes.
+The design is minimal, perfectly adapting to all types of devices and screen sizes.
 You can sate the time and date, delete selection, move between months and more.
-Not your everyday time picker, so take advantage.
+It is not your everyday time picker, so take advantage.